supersimplesuper/super-api-embed/README.md

 > Please do not use this event to update your systems (i.e. make API requests as a side-effect from this event).
 Utilise our webhooks instead.

+#### Page loaded

+Subscribe using: `MESSAGE_KIND.PAGE_LOADED`

+Fired when a new page is loaded inside the embed.
+When this event is received the embed will also scroll the iFrame to the top of the viewport so the new page is visible to the user.

+No data is passed with this event.

+> If your page has a fixed/sticky header that overlaps the embed, set `scroll-padding-top` on the `html` element to your header's height — otherwise the top of the iFrame may end up hidden behind the header after the scroll.

 ## Use with React

 While the SuperAPI JS library is not specifically designed to be used with React it is easy to integrate with some use of `useEffect` and a `ref` on a dom node.